Each woman missionary already lives in Asia. In preparation for ministry, she has gone through three years of intensive ministry training.

 Through their sacrifice, God opens the door for them to build strong relationships where they would normally be rejected.
 And for the first time, many get to hear about the greatest Servant of all.

-Although it looks foreign to Western eyes, the Sisters of Compassion uniform has a special and easily recognized meaning in South Asia.
+Although it looks foreign to Western eyes, the Sisters of the Cross uniform has a special and easily recognized meaning in South Asia.
 Made of humble, handspun fabric, the traditional saris mirror the clothing once worn by the lowliest servants in Asia.
 Over the years, women from many Christian denominations have taken on this uniform to demonstrate a desire to serve the needy without thought of personal gain.

 After completing Bible college—and often several years of ministry—some women missionaries elect to take a six-month course, which trains them in practical ministries such as leprosy care, family counseling and hygiene education.
 They commit to a minimum of three years in compassion ministry, serving widows, leprosy patients, the elderly, children and others who have been rejected by society at large.